vinhandev/price-tracker/README.md

 - Added fake commit commit 1 of 2023-07-14 with count 1 with 1 commits
 - Added fake commit commit 0 of 2023-07-01 with count 1 with 1 commits
 - Added fake commit commit 1 of 2023-07-01 with count 1 with 1 commits
+- Added fake commit commit 0 of 2023-06-17 with count 1 with 1 commits